 I use the Cognisys StopShot timer, which provides the proper timing, but control needs more than a timer.
 It also needs something that can be controlled.
 I discovered a valve for water drops which actually provides the precision control expected (not all do).
 Kevin Lewis in the UK recommended this Shako valve to me, and it is day and night better than what I was using.
 The first few minutes with it made the difference be immediately obvious, a real WOW! experience, very memorable and pleasant.
 Perhaps this article can provide first day hints for those interested in getting into water drops.

 In the US, I ordered this Shako PU220AR solenoid valve from APEX Industrial Supply, San Diego CA, call Sales at phone: 1-619-661-6200.
 They were referred to me by Shako Taiwan.
 This may take two or three weeks if not in stock, but they will order it.
 Option with 24 volt DC coil and 1/8 inch NPT treads (Stopshot is rated to 40V DC). $32.50 plus $10 shipping.
 Shako PU220AR spec sheet.
-This one actually provides the precision that I imagined was possible.
+(NPT is an American pipe standard, National Pipe Tapered threads.)
+This valve actually provides the precision that I imagined was possible.

 The nozzle is pretty important too.
 The output nozzle used is simply a standard 1/8 inch NPT fitting, barbed to adapt to 1/8" ID tubing.
 The threads are 1/8" NPT, and the barbed size varies for different tubing sizes.
-The local stores don't have much choice in the small 1/8" NPT fittings (to fit the valves), but just search for 1/8" Barbed Hose Fittings.
-These are available for about $1.50 each (search for 1/8" tubing part number 48755003, middle.
+The local stores don't have much choice in the small 1/8" NPT fittings (to fit the valves), but just search for 1/8" NOT Barbed Hose Fittings, and I like the size for 1/8" tubing.
+These are available on Amazon, search for 1/8 NPT barbed fitting.
+Or my original source was about $1.50 each (search for 1/8" tubing part number 48755003, middle.
 Also 3/16" tubing is 48755060, right, 1/4" tubing is 48755128, and 3/8" tubing is 48755300, top).
 These are adapters to barbed tubing sizes from a 1/8" NPT threaded fitting.
-Most are brass, but polypropylene fittings are less than $1, and they only need to be finger tight.
+Most are brass, but polypropylene fittings are less than $1.
+They only need to be finger tight.

 A Mariotte siphon is a simple device to keep water pressure constant as the container empties.
 The StopShot Mariotte Siphon needs the 3/8" fitting on valve inlet, for 3/8 inch ID tubing.
 Home Depot has the larger fitting, but not the smaller ones in 1/8" NPT size.
 The inlet NPT threads must be wrapped with a couple of turns of teflon tape to seal it (output nozzle doesn't need it, it is only finger tight).
 The valve needs two 4 mm metric machine screws to mount it (Home Depot has those, in one of the special flat drawers).
-The little Giottos MH 1004 Mini Ball Head is to allow quick leveling, which seemed a dumb notion, but it works really well (standard UNC 1/4" x 20 thread at both ends, screw and nut).
+The little Giottos mini ball head (MH1004, $15 USD) is to allow quick leveling of the sensor, which seemed a dumb notion, but it works really well (it has standard UNC 1/4" x 20 thread at both ends, screw and nut).
 The smaller StopShot sensor (shown) is much more convenient for water drops than their large sensor, but both work.
 It is mounted with a couple of standard mending brackets from Home Depot (3" T plate to mount sensor, bent).
 Shown is about 9 inches between valve and sensor.
 A fall height of 18 to 24 inches (nozzle to water surface) works well.
 A second bracket allows quick swap to another valve, for example to the original Stopshot valve (which I did not like).

 My setup uses two drilled 2x4 boards over a 1/2 inch black pipe (see Here), on a 2x2 foot sheet of 1/2 inch plywood (available off-the-shelf pre-sawed at Home Depot).
 I use a pipe flange screwed to base (about 6 inches from one corner).
 I used T-nuts below the board for the screws, and four more T-nuts near the corners for screws to level the base (levels the pan).
 These leveling screws sit in smaller cup washers, but do protect the table under them!
 The pipe is stable enough against vibrations if you move the StopShot timer off to a different table, so your finger does not shake the pipe (or the water).
 The 2x4 boards are strong and stable and convenient, except not level, so the ball head makes it be perfect.